 It is not possible to live with unconditional love unless we evolve and work through our own personal blocks which have imprisoned the soul.
 Our past experiences should not be seen as limitations, for they are the experiences from which we can grow and learn about ourselves on a deeper level.
 It is not possible to have spiritual growth if we are resistant to emotional healing.

 The steps we take towards understanding ourselves means we can move forward on our spiritual path and help others to move forward with their own spiritual journey.
 Through this opening of our spirit we can show the path of love, compassion, joy and upliftment to others.

-Grand Master Rev Dr Issam Kadamani is the principal at The International College of Meditation & Healing.
+Issam Kadamani MSCD M. IMM (Aust) M. NMI (Aust) Alumni USA, Reiki, Sekhem and Ajna™ teacher and is the Principal at The International College of Meditation & Healing.
 His focus is to empower you so that you can live your life to the fullest, with unconditional love and joy.